Pylons/pyramid_cookbook/static_assets/files.rst

 .. warning::

-   The following example *will not work* for applications that use :term:`traversal`, it will only work if you use :term:`URL dispatch` exclusively.
+   The following example *will not work* for applications that use traversal, it will only work if you use URL dispatch exclusively.
 The root-relative route we'll be registering will always be matched before traversal takes place, subverting any views registered via ``add_view`` (at least those without a ``route_name``).
 A